kyma-project/kyma/docs/event-bus/08-01-configure-default-channelprovisioner.md

 ---
 title: Configure default ClusterChannelProvisioner
-type: Tutorials
+type: Details
 ---

+# Overview

 Kyma comes with NATSS as its default ClusterChannelProvisioner.
 You can see the configuration details in the [default-channel-webhook](../../resources/knative-eventing/charts/knative-eventing/templates/eventing.yaml) ConfigMap.

-You can, however, use other default channel provisioner of your choice.
-An example can be the in-memory-channel provisioner.
+As an operator, it is possible to use a different messaging middleware other than NATS Streaming for Kyma eventing.
+This is achieved by configuring a ClusterChannelProvisioner which will connect to the running messaging middleware.
+Then next would be to configure the `default-channel-webhook` to use that particular ClusterChannelProvisioner.

+Below are some examples and their configuration details.

 ### In-memory-channel
 Follow this [guide](https://github.com/knative/eventing/tree/master/config/provisioners/in-memory-channel) to to add an in-memory ClusterChannelProvisioner.